matthewfieger/matthewfieger.github.io/_posts/2014-06-27-nesting_data_for_d3.markdown

 title:  "Nesting Data for D3"
 date:   2014-06-27 17:00:00
 categories: posts me
-tags: ["programming", "meteor", "d3", "basecamp insights"]
+tags: ["programming", "d3", "basecamp insights"]
 ---

-If you are working with D3, there is a good chance that you will want to nest data.
+If you are working with [D3](http://d3js.org/), there is a good chance that you will want to nest data.
 Getting your data into common D3 formats is often half the battle when working with D3, so you really want to have a number of tools that transform your data into these common formats.
 For nesting, there are two tools that I am familiar with.
 The first is `D3.nest()`.
 Let's say our data is an array of objects like this:

 {% highlight javascript %}
 	data = [